 Now, we said at the beginning of this article that there would be some elements that seemed completely impractical.
 This is certainly one of them.
 We are the better way to a billion coins being sequestered in a dragon’s hoard, which is more than 5,400 imperial tons of precious metal, including over 1,000 tons of gold.
 For reference, GFMS (the foremost consultancy and research company for the global precious metals market) estimates that the total amount of gold that humanity had extracted up until 1492 CE was about 12,780 tonnes (12,580 imperial tons).
 In other words, the dragon would have laid claim to a significant portion of global gold reserves on Earth, and probably would in your world, as well.

+But what does this actually mean to your world?
+Well, we’ve seen what happens when the quantity of precious metals in an economy drastically changes, and it’s not pretty.
 When Mansa Musa, King of Timbuktu (Mali), went on a pilgrimmage to Mecca in the 14th century, he took an estimated 122-132 tonnes (110-115 imperial tons) of gold with him, giving much of it away to the poor as he went along.
 Just that much influx of wealth destabilized gold prices throughout the Mediterranean.
 For the dragon to remove more ten times that amount of gold from the economy would undoubtedly destabilize gold and silver prices not just in the kingdom, but throughout the entire continent.
 The fallout would be enormous.
 Economies would collapse as many nations would debase existing coinage with non-precious metals to increase the desperately-needed circulation of liquid wealth, possibly driving the government-determined value of the coin to below the intrinsic value of that coin’s precious metals.
-If that were to happen, people would simply melt the money down and separate out the precious metals for trade, just like in England after the Romans retreated and their currency became worthless except for the metal it contained.
+If that were to happen, people would simply melt the money down and separate out the precious metals for trade, just like in England following the Roman retreat, since their currency lost all value save the intrinsic worth of its materials.

 Or, more likely, a group of neighbouring countries would band together to devise a permanent solution to the draconic menace and avoid this disaster.
 And if a group of heroes were to emerge as capable of dealing with the dragon… well, they could ask for anything they wanted in return.